 - Kindness Elves (They come in a number of different options for skin, hair, and clothing color!)

-- The Story of the Kindness Elves (I now use this book to introduce any kindness challenge.)
+- The Story of the Kindness Elves (I often now use this book to introduce a kindness challenge.)

 - “Let’s fill plastic eggs with surprise messages for people you love!” kindness suggestion card from free acts of kindness suggestion cards for spring at the Imagination Tree